 or from Kitematic.

-If you are not familiar with the docker and you want to directly install the project on Linux, then you can do that too of course.
-The main search system is written in python (Flask) and requires the search engine (SphinxSearch).
-A step-by-step setup for Debian can be found here here.
+You can install the project directly on Linux if you are not familiar with Docker.
+The main search system is written in Python (Flask) and requires the search engine (SphinxSearch).
+You can find a step-by-step setup for Debian here.

-You can always download the prepared world data and filter it for your needs.
+You can always download the prepared world data from OpenStreetMap and filter it for your needs.